Bill Belichick, Pats to NFL after win: 'We're still here'

 "It's satisfying.
 Just the way we grinded all year," tight end Rob Gronkowski offered after the victory on NFL Network.
 "It wasn't beautiful.
 Our season was up.
 Our season was down.
 Our season was up, then it was down.
 Then we were eliminated; nobody believed in us.
 No one thought we were ever gonna do it."

 To be fair to the embellishing Super Bowl champions, the Patriots went through their relative share of struggles in 2018.
 New England lost at least five games for the first time this decade.
 The Pats dropped games to Belichick disciples in Detroit and Tennessee.
 Tom Brady looked gimpy, and so did Gronkowski.
-The Pats were even underdogs in the AFC Championship Game.
+New England was considered an underdog in the AFC Championship Game.

-But New England was not in Super Bowl LIII, and didn't play like underdogs.
+But the Patriots were favorites in Super Bowl LIII, and they played like it.

 "We stuck together, that was the biggest achievement I've ever been apart of.
 Throughout the whole season, just the way we stuck together," Gronk explained.
 "Defense sometimes wasn't playing great, offense sometimes wasn't playing great, special teams sometimes wasn't playing great.
 But we all knew if we stuck together, found our identity; we could pull it off and that's what we did.
 We stuck together as a family in the down times and we pulled it off as a team -- it was unbelievable."